otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 ./application-setup.sh
 ```

-> **Tip:** Read through the script before running it to understand what it does.

 ---

 ## 2. Validation

 Validation ensures that data is correct and meets certain criteria before it is used or stored.
-In web development, this typically means verifying that incoming request data matches what your application expects.

 ---